 - 10. TomCare Solar Lights

 1. Gama Sonic Baytown

-First up on our list of the best solar garden lights comes from Gama Sonic.
+First up on our list comes from Gama Sonic.
 This is a very versatile choice that is perfect for those smaller rooftop gardens or larger backyard gardens.
 You get the choice of a warm or bright white LED light, and this helps you control the atmosphere of your garden, and you can also choose to get just the lamp or a lamp and a lamp post.
 It’ll look nice mounted onto a flat surface, onto an outdoor wall bracket, or on columns in your yard or garden.
 The light’s brightness will boost your security factor, even during the middle of the night.